nicholaskuechler/stock-price-decline-checker/README.md

 ## Requirements

 * argparse
-* matplotlib - to pull the stock quote data from Yahoo!
+* matplotlib - used to pull the stock quote data from Yahoo!
 Finance

 You can install them with pip: